 Nashville isn’t all music all the time however; the city’s shopping, dining, and entertainment selections could easily rival those of the most sophisticated metropolis.
 Whether you’re taking a romantic retreat, solo adventure, or family vacation, Nashville is truly a place that gives new meaning to “something for everyone.”

-Where to Stay in Nashville: 7 Best Neighborhoods to Stay in Nashville
+Where to Stay in Nashville: 7 Best Areas

 1. Downtown, the best area to stay in Nashville